Victor7615/Titanic_Survival_pred/README.md

 3. **ML:**
    - Choose between Logistic Regression and Random Forest models for survival prediction.
    - Input passenger information to get survival predictions.
+[Web App Link](https://titanic-survival-pred-victor-emuchay.onrender.com/)

 4. **About:**
    - Learn more about the web app, its purpose, and how to use it.